Was the final winner really decided by playing a game? Like, was that a real fight?

 - Fran Wilde, Updraft (Tor Books)

-That's OK, it's deliberately kind of intricate.
-The TL;DR version is: put the book you most want to win in the Mithril Mech slot, then fill in the other slots with whatever looks good.
+That's OK, it was deliberately kind of intricate.
+The TL;DR version: a voter should put the book they really want to win in the Mithril Mech slot, then fill in the other slots with whatever looks good.

 Do I have to vote in all four categories?

 Yes.
 It's not safe for any book to venture into the Dungeons of Democracy without at least three friends.

 What happens if I pick the same book more than once?

 Technically it is allowed, and will make that book more likely to win.
 But it is considered somewhat unsporting conduct.
 There is also a small penalty attached, so your particular Ballot may have to exit the Dungeons early.